 There are plenty of variations of this game that players can try out in casinos, both online and offline, with “bank craps” being the most popular one.

-On a list of casino games, this is the most popular variation of craps and it’s available to players online as well as at brick-and-mortar casinos.
+On a list of casino games, this is the most popular variation of craps, and it’s available to players online as well as at brick-and-mortar casinos.
 The game is played using a special table with a unique layout.
-Players in this variation place their stake on an appropriate section on the table – real or virtual – before the dice are rolled.
+Players in this variation place their stakes on an appropriate section on the table — real or virtual — before the dice are rolled.

 As you might guess from its name, this is a simple variant of the game.
 Here, the shooter only rolls the dice once.
-If the outcome is a 2, 3, 4, 10, 11 or 12, then it results in a win, whereas if a 5, 6, 7, 8 or 9 is rolled out, then it results in a loss.
-This variant has a decent house advantage of 2.8%, way better than other games at some online casinos.
+If the outcome is a 2, 3, 4, 10, 11, or 12, then it results in a win, whereas if a 5, 6, 7, 8, or 9 is rolled out, then it results in a loss.
+This variant has a decent house advantage of 2.8%, way better than many other games at some online casinos.

-Also known as a “bastard,” “never ever” or “ruse,” this is another exciting and popular craps variant that’s available to play at online casinos.
-The game was invented years ago in an attempt to create a variation where players wouldn’t lose if a 2, 3 or 12 is rolled out on the Pass Line bet.
-This variation is very popular in states such as Mississippi.
+Also known as a “bastard,” “never ever,” or “ruse,” this is another exciting and popular craps variant that’s available to play at online casinos.
+The game was invented years ago in an attempt to create a variation where players wouldn’t lose if a 2, 3, or 12 is rolled out on the Pass Line bet.
+This variation is very popular in some states, such as Mississippi, for instance.

 New York Craps

-This is another simple version of the game which also follows different rules.
+This is another simple version of the game.
 Here, when the shooter happens to roll a 2 or 3 on their first roll, the dice are returned and thrown again.
 However, if an 11 or 12 is rolled, then it’s an automatic win.
-The other numbers establish the Point and the shooter has to roll an outcome higher than the established Point to win.
+The other numbers establish the Point, and the shooter has to roll an outcome higher than the established Point to win.
 The house advantage on a High Point game is 2.35%, which is higher than the standard game.

 Just like in online poker and live dealer casino games where the excitement is high, it’s important to set a gaming budget before you play — and not go over it.
 This will help keep your finances in check and ensure you don’t spend all your money on gambling.